Reliability-Adjusted Prioritized Experience Replay: Numerical study

 \section{Numerical study}

-We evaluated \gls{acr:reaper} against \gls{acr:per} across environments of varying complexity.
-For environments lower complexity, we used \textsc{CartPole}, \textsc{Acrobot} and \textsc{LunarLander}.
-For environments of higher complexity, we used the \textsc{Atari-10} benchmark.
-Following prior work, we use \textsc{Atari-10} as a computationally efficient yet representative benchmark, ensuring relevance to broader Atari-57 evaluations without incurring prohibitive computational overhead \citep{aitchison_atari-5_2022}.
+We evaluated \gls{acr:reaper} against \gls{acr:per} across a diverse set of continuous control and Atari environments.
+For continuous control, we considered the discrete action space environments from the Gymnasium library \citep{towers_gymnasium_2024}, namely \textsc{CartPole}, \textsc{Acrobot} and \textsc{LunarLander}.
+For Atari, following prior work, we use \textsc{Atari-10} as a computationally efficient yet representative benchmark which recovers 99.2\% of median score variance within the Atari-57 benchmark, ensuring relevance to broader Atari-57 evaluations without incurring prohibitive computational overhead \citep{aitchison_atari-5_2022}.
 Across conditions, we used the same \gls{acr:ddqn} agent, neural architecture, and model hyperparameters for all experiments.
 We controlled for all sources of randomness using fixed seeds and compared algorithms using identical seeds per trial.
 Thus, the only variation between conditions stemmed from the experience replay algorithm.
 Full experimental details and hyperparameters are provided in Appendix~\ref{ssec:experimental_settings}.
+For a detailed introduction to additional deep Q-learning–related concepts, we refer to Appendix~\ref{ssec:supp-background}.